 — Set to 3 if the STA supports reception of dynamic fragments following the procedure defined in 225.3.3.4 (Level 3 dynamic fragmentation(#1484)) (#1481)(#424)Defragmentation of dynamic fragments shall follow the rules defined in 10.6 (Defragmentation) with the following exceptions:(#Ed)

-— The recipient STA shall support the concurrent reception of dynamic fragments of a number of outstanding MSDUs or MMPDUs from a transmitting STA that is equal to Nmax, where Nmax for MSDUs is indicated in the Maximum Number of Fragmented MSDUs subfield of the HE Capabilities element transmitted by the STA, and Nmax is equal to 1 for MMPDUs.
-The term outstanding refers to an MPDU containing all or part of an MSDU or MMPDU for which transmission has been started, and for which delivery of the MSDU or MMPDU has not yet been completed (i.e., an acknowledgment of the final fragment has not been received and the MSDU or MMPDU has not been discarded due to retries, lifetime, or for some other reason). (#1482)(#697)(#167)(#1484)
+— The recipient STA shall support the concurrent reception of dynamic fragments of a number of outstanding MSDUs, A-MSDUs when supported and MMPDUs from a transmitting STA that is equal to Nmax, where Nmax for MSDUs is indicated in the Maximum Number of Fragmented MSDUs subfield of the HE Capabilities element transmitted by the STA, and Nmax is equal to 1 for MMPDUs.
+The term outstanding refers to an MPDU containing all or part of an MSDU or MMPDU for which transmission has been started, and for which delivery of the MSDU, A-MSDU or MMPDU has not yet been completed (i.e., an acknowledgment of the final fragment has not been received and the MSDU, A-MSDU or MMPDU has not been discarded due to retries, lifetime, or for some other reason). (#1482)(#697)(#167)(#1484)

-— The recipient STA is not subject to the receive timer rules(#1483) for each of the MSDUs/MMPDUs defined in 10.6 (Defragmentation)(#2318).
+— The recipient STA is not subject to the receive timer rules(#1483) for each of the MSDUs/A-MSDUs/MMPDUs defined in 10.6 (Defragmentation)(#2318).

+A STA that has a value of true for dot11AMSDUFragmentationOptionImplemented shall set the A-MSDU Fragmentation Support subfield to 1 in transmitted HE Capability elements.
+Otherwise, the STA shall set the A-MSDU Fragmentation Support subfield to 0 in transmitted HE Capability elements.

+A STA with a value of true for dot11AMSDUFragmentationOptionImplemented shall be capable of receiving fragments containing all or part of an A-MSDU of arbitrary length that is less than or equal to the maximum A-MSDU size as specified in Table 9-19 (Maximum data unit sizes (in octets) and durations (in microseconds)).

 25.3.4.2 Level 1 dynamic defragmentation